 Fertility treatments are hard to cope with emotionally.
 Several regular visits to the clinic, along with the expensive cost of fertility treatments per cycle, make them inaccessible for many families.

 As we have explained above, the main advantage of a multiple pregnancy following ART is that the couple does not need to start a cycle anew.
-With the birth of two babies at the same time, they fulfill their dream of becoming parents and stop seeking a new pregnancy.
+With the birth of two babies at the same time, they fulfil their dream of becoming parents and don't usually look for a further pregnancy.

-Another advantage is that, when pregnant with twins, the intended mother goes through pregnancy and childbirth only once, experiences that only few women are willing to repeat over their lifetime.
+Another advantage is that, when pregnant with twins, the intended mother goes through pregnancy and childbirth only once, experiences that not all women want to repeat.

 Finally, we should mention the special bond that develops between twins.
 They grow up together, learning to share everything with each other, and become excellent playmates.